OverviewStimulating Agri-Food Policy

 Jason Skotheim is the Chair of the Board of SaskBarley Development Commission and the Saskatchewan Food Industry Development Centre Inc. Jason also is a board member of the Western Grains Research Foundation and Chair of the Canadian Barley Research Coalition.
 Jason actively farms with his brother on a 4500 acre farm north of Prince Albert Saskatchewan growing barley, wheat and canola.
 He is also a founding owner of Horizon Manufacturing Inc., Saskatchewan’s only premium dry pet food manufacturer.
 Jason earned BSA and a MSc degrees in Agricultural Economics from the University of Saskatchewan.

-Mohamad Yaghi is RBC’s Climate and Agriculture Policy Lead in their Economics & Thought Leadership team.
-With over a decade of experience in the agriculture and agri-food industry, Mohamad is shaping RBC’s research and engagement in the sector to inform and inspire transition pathways across the economy and to push Canada to become the world’s sustainable breadbasket.
-Before joining RBC, Mohamad led the successful market development of an international agriculture service provider in Canada and U.S., founded and led an AgTech start-up, Rakr Inc., that closely worked with livestock farmers across North America and Southeast Asia to promote energy efficient farming practices, and worked in the thought leadership groups at KPMG Lighthouse and GE Canada to propel innovation across Canada.
+Mohamad Yaghi is Vice-President of AgExpert and Innovation Hub at Farm Credit Canada.
+With over a decade of experience in the agriculture and agri-food industry, Mohamad is leading AgExpert, FCC’s farm management software solution to over 22,500 producers across Canada, to keep farms profitable and productive.
+Before joining FCC, Mohamad published critical reports on the agriculture sector as part of RBC’s thought leadership team, led the successful market development of an international agriculture service provider in Canada and U.S., founded and led an AgTech start-up, Rakr Inc., that closely worked with livestock farmers across North America and Southeast Asia to promote energy efficient farming practices, and worked in the thought leadership groups at KPMG Lighthouse and GE Canada to propel innovation across Canada.

 StaffAgri-Food Expertise & Vision